tokhi/rent_calculator/README.md

 ## Test cases
 To run all the tests:

-rails test
+`rails test`

-You can find the tests under the `test` directory e.g; test/controllers, test/lib/services
+You can find the tests under the `test` directory
+- test/controllers
+- test/lib/services